 Dolmens are megalithic monuments found dotted around the Irish landscape.
+But what is a dolmen?

 Standing for millennia, they perch majestically on grassy hillsides, on craggy cliffs, on winding roadsides, and even right between modern day homes.